Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Approach

-\textbf{What datasets used for evaluation?} We employ two datasets to evaluate \textsc{ReX}'s ability: one well-established benchmark for controlled testing \cite{durieux2020empirical}, and one curated collection of real-world attack cases.
+We employ two datasets to evaluate \textsc{ReX}: one well-established benchmark for controlled testing \cite{durieux2020empirical}, and one curated collection of real-world attack cases.

-\underline{\textsc{SmartBugs-Curated}.} The dataset was selected for the following reasons:
+\textsc{SmartBugs-Curated}.
+The dataset was selected for the following reasons:

-\begin{itemize} \item As a classical smart contract vulnerability dataset.
-It has been widely used in both smart contract vulnerability detection community and related researches \cite{ferreira2020smartbugs}\cite{chen2025chatgpt}\cite{durieux2020empirical}; \item All contracts are carefully labeled with their respective vulnerabilities and have been validated over time, contributing to the robustness and credibility of the dataset; \item The simplicity and clarity of the dataset make it particularly suitable for the initial evaluation of LLM's capability to generate vulnerability exploitation PoCs.
-Smartbugs-curated provides a collection of vulnerable Solidity smart contracts organized according to the DASP taxonomy \cite{chen2025chatgpt}. \end{itemize}
+\begin{itemize} \item[$\bullet$] As a classical smart contract vulnerability dataset, SmartBugs-Curated has been widely used in the smart contract vulnerability detection community and related research \cite{ferreira2020smartbugs}\cite{chen2025chatgpt}\cite{durieux2020empirical}; \item[$\bullet$] All contracts are carefully labeled with their respective vulnerabilities and have been validated over time, contributing to the robustness and credibility of the dataset; \item[$\bullet$] The simplicity and clarity of the dataset make it particularly suitable for the initial evaluation of LLM capabilities to generate vulnerability exploitation PoCs.
+SmartBugs-Curated provides a collection of vulnerable Solidity smart contracts organized according to the DASP taxonomy \cite{chen2025chatgpt}. \end{itemize}

-\underline{\textsc{Web3-AEG}.} To assess LLM performance on realistic attack scenarios, we construct a new dataset named \textit{Web3-AEG}, comprising historical high-impact vulnerabilities from real-world smart contracts.
+\textsc{Web3-AEG}.
+To assess LLM performance on realistic attack scenarios, we construct a new dataset named \textit{Web3-AEG}, comprising historical high-impact vulnerabilities from real-world smart contracts.
 This dataset includes:

-\begin{itemize} \item A collection of publicly disclosed vulnerable contracts exploited from 2021 to 2025, with verifiable source code. \item Ground-truth PoC exploits manually written and published by professional auditors and white-hat hackers. \end{itemize}
+\begin{itemize} \item[$\bullet$] A collection of publicly disclosed vulnerable contracts exploited from 2021 to 2025, with verifiable source code. \item[$\bullet$] Ground-truth PoC exploits manually written and published by professional auditors and white-hat hackers. \end{itemize}

 To the best of our knowledge, \textsc{Web3-AEG} is the first dataset that enables reproducible, automated evaluation of LLM-generated exploits in real-world settings.
 It provides a critical benchmark for analyzing the practical utility and generalization ability of LLM-based exploit generators.